ChristineLiou/Christine/final-report.md

 ##  Max.   :49195
 ```

-### 2.3 remove missing data
+### 2.3 Remove missing data
-#### The missing data were recorded in "-999", therefore, we removed all the data showed "-999".
+The missing data were recorded in "-999", therefore, we removed all the data showed "-999".

 ```r
 table(cbso$WS65M=="-999")